gjbex/Fortran-MOOC/source_code/ieee754/README.md

    exceptions.
 1. `logistic_map.f90`: application to experiment with performance impact of trapping FPEs.
+1. `plot_logistic_map.sh`: Bash script that uses gnuplot to visualize the logistic map.
 1. `CMakeLists.txt`: CMake file to build the applications.